Krillian111/hinter-tui/README.md

 Terminal User Interface for a simple key-value store.
 The original intent was to use it for storing _hints_ about a particular issue/problem, hence the name.

 ## Disclaimer
 - This is a fun project.
-I am primarily doing this to get more fluently in functional programming.
+I am primarily doing this to become more fluent in functional programming.

 ## Planned features
 - [ ] Add key-value pair